 The Early Days

 The Welsh Rugby Union tour of Australia in 1978 inspired the formation of the Sydney Welsh Rugby Club, whose teams made an immediate impact with their singing at the post-match celebrations.
 A male voice choir was created at the club, broadening into a mixed choir in 1980.
 Margaret Hughes was Music Director from 1981 to 1999, building up the choir into a separate entity with an international reputation.
-The Sydney Welsh Choir now has over eighty members and has outlived its parent rugby club, which was wound up in 1997.
+The Sydney Welsh Choir has outlived its parent rugby club, which was wound up in 1997.

 The Nature of the Choir

 From the outset it has had a core of Welsh-born members but has increasingly attracted singers with no obvious Welsh link, though it is amazing how many Welsh ancestors can be discovered by a spot of genealogical research.
 The one attributes all the choristers share is a love of singing, a unifying force providing harmony that is social as well as vocal.
 The repertoire is extremely broad – oratorio, hymns, opera, folksongs, stage musical numbers, quality popular songs and modern choral pieces.
 Over a quarter of the songs are in Welsh, a language that looks unpronounceable to most Australians at first glance, but is quite phonetic and soon becomes a manageable challenge.

 Performances & recordings